This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Chicken – Try this salad with baked chicken Caprese, sun-dried tomato chicken, or grilled chicken kabobs.

-- Fish and seafood – This salad pairs well with creamy Tuscan salmon, pan seared halibut, or lemon garlic butter shrimp.
+- Fish and seafood – This salad pairs well with creamy Tuscan salmon, pan seared halibut, or lemon garlic butter shrimp with a side of Greek lemon potatoes.

 - Lamb – Serve this salad alongside gyro meat, lamb kofta kebab, or baked lamb chops.